Skip to Content

 ADVANTAGES

 Metallurgical Bond - The intense, focused heat of the laser metallurgically bonds the substrate with the overlay.
-Laser clad coatings offer minimal dilution of the base material (unlike other arc welding processes) - meaning that minimal substrate material will be present in the surface coating.
-They also offer superior mechanical properties compared to thermal spray coating methods such as HVOF - which relies on a weaker mechanical bond to adhere the overlay to the substrate.
+This bond offers minimal dilution of the base material (unlike other arc welding processes) - meaning that minimal substrate material will be present in the surface coating, maximizing the mechanical properties of the overlay material.

-Reduced In-Service Downtime - Improved mechanical properties of the coating ensures a strong and stable bond compared to thermal spray coatings.
-This means the roll chock spends less time in our shop and more time in the field.
+Reduced In-Service Downtime - Improved mechanical properties of the coating ensures maximum wear resistance.
+This means the roll chock wears down slower, allowing it to stay in service longer.

 The small holes on the inner diameter (bore) of a rolling mill roll chock are typically lubrication holes or grooves.
 What couldn't be properly laser cladded we built up using tig welding in-house.